Payfast/mod-drupalcommerce/README.md

 ## Installation

 You will need Drupal 9 or 10 with the latest version of Drupal Commerce 2 installed.
+Use one of the options below to install.

-### a) Manually copy files
+### Option 1 - Manual install

 1. Unzip and copy the **payfast** folder to the **/modules/contrib/commerce/modules** directory
 2. Log into the admin dashboard and install Commerce Payfast on the **Extend** page.